sergiooncode/exercise-test/README.md

 ## Development considerations

+- The Nest.js framework was used to develop the application

 - The app relies on a PostgreSQL database whose use is justified in the following bullet.
 That database is deployed using Docker for convenience.
 Beyond that npm commands are used to run the application.

 - I decided to use PostgreSQL instead of something simpler like SQLite because of the requirement of using UUID as PK/FK id in the data model since PostgreSQL has out-of-box support for generating safe UUIDs

+- Authentication with JWT tokens was added

 ## Installing and running the app